 Google Chrome Frame

 A stable version was released on September 22, 2010 and a lot of sites have added the code in their pages.
+Because it is useless since IE 9, Google ceased support for frame in January 2014.

 This plugin works on Internet Explorer 6, 7 and further versions.
 Google wants to break a barrier that prevents the Web to evolve: the most common browser and its lack of compatibility with the new standards.